aini-naire/strider/README.md

     databaseSession.add(datetime.now(), {"cpu_load": 1.0})

-# Design
+# Design (WIP)
 Strider is designed with storage and retrieval efficiency in mind.
-A database is comprised of a master file with the .strdr extension
+For those reasons, it is a **sequential append-only** database.
+A database is comprised of a group of archives that store a week, day, or month.
+Each archive can have a different resolution.